315+ Telescopes Ranked

 What can you see with Orion Skyview Pro 8 EQ?

-Emission nebulae like the Orion Nebula (M42) and Swan Nebula (M17) look great even from suburban skies, though the best views are still under dark skies – and/or with a nebula filter.
-Under decent skies, you can also see the Rosette, the Flame, and the Trifid Nebula.
-There’s also the Veil, a huge supernova remnant in the constellation of Cygnus that takes up 5 degrees – that’s 10 full moons-in the sky, though its wispy filaments can really only be seen with a good nebula filter due to its otherwise-low contrast.
+Emission nebulae like the Orion Nebula (M42) and Swan Nebula (M17) look great even from suburban skies, though the best views are still under dark skies and/or with a nebula filter.
+Under decent skies, I can also see the Rosette, the Flame, and the Trifid Nebula.
+There’s also the Veil, a huge supernova remnant in the constellation of Cygnus that takes up 5 degrees—that’s 10 full moons-in the sky, though its wispy filaments can really only be seen with a good nebula filter due to its otherwise-low contrast.

-Saturn’s rings, Jupiter’s cloud belts, both gas giants’ numerous moons, and, of course, the Great Red Spot will all be visible.
-On a clear night, you can see the Cassini Division in Saturn’s rings, as well as some cloud details on it too.
-The transits of Jupiter’s 4 large moons, the Galilean moons Io, Europa, Ganymede, and Callisto, can also be seen; the moons will appear as tiny, non uniform dots with inky shadows following just behind them.
+Saturn’s rings, Jupiter’s cloud belts, both gas giants’ numerous moons, and, of course, the Great Red Spot are all visible.
+On a clear night, I can see the Cassini Division in Saturn’s rings, as well as some cloud details on it too.
+The transits of Jupiter’s 4 large moons, the Galilean moons Io, Europa, Ganymede, and Callisto, can also be seen; the moons will appear as tiny, non-uniform dots with inky shadows following just behind them.
 On a clear night, the cloud belts of Jupiter explode into a variety of colors of the rainbow, from red to blue to pink and brown, and change over time due to Jupiter’s turbulent weather.

 When Mars is close to Earth, its black patches and ice caps, as well as any dust storms, can be observed.
 The two tiny moons of Mars, Phobos and Deimos, are pretty much out of reach, however.
-In any telescope, Venus and Mercury show basically no detail besides their obvious phases-Venus is decked in clouds while Mercury is simply too small and washed out in twilight-but they are usually delightful to look at with the SkyView Pro 8 on a clear and steady night-albeit somewhat difficult in the case of Mercury due to its proximity to the Sun.
+On any telescope, Venus and Mercury show basically no detail besides their obvious phases.
+Venus is decked in clouds, while Mercury is simply too small and washed out in twilight.
+But they are usually delightful to look at with the SkyView Pro 8 on a clear and steady night, albeit somewhat difficult in the case of Mercury due to its proximity to the Sun.

 Uranus and Neptune are pale bluish specks, too small to resolve any cloud details on, but a couple of their moons may be visible with the SkyView Pro 8—albeit barely.
 Neptune’s moon Triton is the easiest, followed by Titania and Oberon around Uranus, which are not only dimmer than Triton but also actually washed out by Uranus’ glare.

 Our own Moon looks splendid in the SkyView Pro 8, even with its less-than-ideal optics.
-You’ll still be able to pick out tiny details on a steady night with calm atmospheric conditions.
-Just don’t expect the tiniest craterlets to pop out all the time.
+I’m able to pick out tiny details on a steady night with calm atmospheric conditions.
+I don’t expect the tiniest craterlets to pop out all the time.

 Zane Landers